The Naked Scientists: History

 From January 2013, a new initiative involving the Naked Scientists also began on BBC Radio Norfolk.
 A dedicated hour of science Q and A was included in the station's Tea Time output (hosted by Matthew Gudgin) on alternate Wednesday evenings at 6pm.
 Listeners call, text, tweet or email with questions on any scientific subject and the team answer them.
 This continued until 2020 when changes were introduced to the schedule and presenter line up during the response to Covid-19.

 From January 2013, the Naked Scientists programme also began to air across Australia on ABC Radio National, initially on a Sunday morning.
 From January 2014 the first airing of the programme was moved to a Friday evening 10pm slot, repeated on Sundays at 3pm.
 This show is also released as the Naked Scientists Podcast.

-Launched in May 2014, 5 live Science is a new weekly one-hour programme from the Naked Scientists aired by BBC 5 live.
+Launched in May 2014, 5 Live Science is a new weekly one-hour programme from the Naked Scientists aired by BBC 5 live.
 Under the banner 5 live Science, it's a newly formatted version of the show produced by the Naked Scientists team and fronted by Dr Chris Smith; it aired nationally every Sunday morning until 12 January 2025.
 The programme is also released as a podcast under the same name.

+The Naked Scientists collaborated with Dr Tom Crawford shortly after he completed his PhD in 2017 to produce a series of videos called "Naked Mathematics", in order to engage young people and break stereotypes around maths.
+Through this, he became known as "The Naked Mathematician".